whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-16-Popsugar-Special-Edition-Holiday-For-Her-Subscription-Box-2015-Review.md

 <DD>Value $88</DD>
 </DL>

 <p>This headband is so soft and lux, I am thrilled and in love with it!
-It keeps your ears warm and adds a bit of fashion to your cold winter outfit.
+As the name suggests, it's made with 100% Cashmere and it will surely keep your ears warm and add a bit of fashion chic to your cold winter outfit.
 The color is a dark grey which I think is perfect.
 I may need to get more of these in different colors!</p>
 <br>

 <center><a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">